AdaMartin18010/GraphNetWorkCommunicate/docs/README_EN.md

 - **Concept Definitions**: All core concepts have both Chinese and English definitions
 - **Theorem Statements**: All theorems are presented in both languages
 - **Proof Explanations**: Detailed proof explanations in both languages
-- **Code Comments**: All code implementations include bilingual comments
+- **Explanations and Examples**: Expository texts and examples include bilingual annotations
 - **Visualization Labels**: All diagrams and charts have bilingual labels

 ## 📖 **Reading Guide**